notaryproject/specifications/specs/signing-and-verification-workflow.md

            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
 1. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
    This step is not in the purview of Notary Project.

+## Arbitrary blob signing workflow

+The user wants to sign an arbitrary blob with a detached signature.

+### Signing Prerequisites

+- User has access to the signing certificate and private key or a remote signing service through a notation plug-in.

+### Signing Steps

+1. **Generate signature:** Using notation CLI or any other compliant signing tool, sign the blob.
+The signing tool should follow the following guideline.
+    1. Construct the blob payload as defined in [`signature specification`](./signature-specification.md#payload)
+    1. Verify that the signing certificate is valid and satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
+    1. Verify that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
+    1. Generate signature.
+        1. Generate signature using signature formats specified in [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
+Also, as part of this step, the user-defined/supplied custom attributes should be added to the annotations of the signature's descriptor.
+        1. If the user wants to timestamp the signature, obtain an [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161.html) compliant timestamp for the signature generated in the previous step.
+Otherwise, continue to the next step.
+            1. Verify that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
+            1. Verify that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
+        1. Embed timestamp to the signature envelope.
+1. **Save the signature envelope:** Save the signature envelope generated in the previous step to a file.

+## Arbitrary blob verification workflow

+The user wants to consume an arbitrary blob only if if was signed by a trusted publisher and the signature associated with the blob is valid.

+### Verification Prerequisites

+- User has the blob that they want to consume, along with its detached signature.
+- User has configured [trust store and trust policy](./trust-store-trust-policy.md) required for signature verification.

+### Verification Steps

+1. **Should implementations of this specification verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy.md#trust-policy) configuration, determine whether implementations of this specification need to verify the signature or not.
+   If signature verification should be skipped for the given blob, skip the below steps and directly jump to step 4.
+1. **verify the detached signature:**
+    1. Parse and validate the signature envelope using the detached signature's file extension as the envelope type.
+    1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
+    1. If the signature verification fails, exit.
+1. Construct the blob payload as defined in [`signature specification`](./signature-specification.md#payload)
+1. Compare the payload derived from the above step with the payload present in the signature envelope.
+Fail signature verification if there is mismatch.
+1. Calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the blob digest matches the digest present in the `targetArtifact.payload.digest`.
+If the digests are equal, signature verification is considered successful